After Graduation

 Geoscientists are on the forefront of studying, solving, and educating people about the significant environmental problems facing society today.
 Our understanding of climate change, natural hazards such as earthquakes and volcanoes, pollution of soils and water, and the distribution and extraction of natural resources, comes from the work done by geoscientists.

 Geoscientists work in academia, private industry, nonprofit organizations, education, and the government.
+Holy Cross geoscience alumni are working in all of these fields today.
 Some geoscience careers require a graduate degree for entry; many geoscience graduate programs will waive tuition, provide health insurance, and pay a stipend for teaching and research assistants.

 Pursuing Graduate Studies